 CEDAR RAPIDS, IA

 Following the devastating flood of 2008, Linn County Public Services Center went through a major renovation.
-Given the congested site it was imperative to incorporate innovative ways to manage storm water while maximizing parking at this frequently visited facility.
+It was imperative to incorporate innovative ways to manage stormwater while maximizing parking at the congested site.

 - LEED Silver Rating